top of page

 The penguins in the South were rallying around the dream of their charismatic leader and chanting in a choir: "Make Antarctica Great Again."
 Their cousins in the North were dancing to the beat of a different tune: "Make the Artctic Groovy Already."
 Following bouts of arguing on social media, they dared each other to swim and meet in Fiji for a final debate in a giant rally.
 They drowned en route—all of them.

-Over two decades ago, Simon Sinek embarked on a crusade to educate leaders to articulate and communicate purpose with clarity to inspire action.
+Over two decades ago, Simon Sinek embarked on a crusade to educate leaders and inspire action around a well-articulated purpose.
 His famous 'Start With Why' TED talk is the most popular ever, with sixty-two million views.
-Yet, as humbling as this may be, the idea that purposeful leadership is what it takes to tackle the challenges of our times may not have crossed the chasm.
-Ask the penguins.
+But if you ask the penguins, and as humbling as this may be, the faith in purpose-centered leadership models has yet to cross the chasm.

 There are a few ways to promote the importance of purposeful leadership further.
 One is to build a robust economic case for purpose-driven enterprises.
-Another is to wake up to the fact that 'the way we are working is not working' (a good read by Tony Schwartz) and focus on HOW we do what we do (not just WHY) and WHO we are becoming because in the end, we, the people, are the product of our work.
+Another is to wake up to the fact that 'The Way We're Working Isn't Working' (a good read by Tony Schwartz) and focus on HOW we do what we do (not just WHY) and WHO we are becoming as we go about our lives at work, because in the end, we, the people, are the product of our work.

 When progressives, activists, dreamers, and utopians quickly rallied under the purpose banner, economic actors -corporations and investors alike- were slower to answer the call.
 Renaissance leaders show us how to craft a new pitch to align business strategies with pursuing a worthy purpose.
 Poleman laid the groundwork with Unilever.
 Corporations may generate significant profits by giving more than they take.
 Funds with high ESG scores perform better.
 Burying our heads in the sand is both morally and fiscally irresponsible.
 We can now tweak Sinek's talk for the C-Suite.
 The business of doing good is good business.